JSischo/Waupaca_repo/README.md

 > Technologies

 > Machine Learning Model
-> The machine learning model that we chose to use is the ARIMA (AutoRegressive Integrated Moving Average) Model.
-This is a model that analyzes and forecasts time series data
+  * Chosen machine learning model is the ARIMA (AutoRegressive Integrated Moving Average) Model

-> Tools used in this model are:
+  * Analyzes and forecasts time series data
+  * Data was originally cleaned in Excel to create row data
+  * Data further cleaned with Python to get down to one dimensional data source (requirement of ARIMA model)
+  * Data checked for stationary status with AdFuller and Rolling Mean visualization graph
+  * Data split into 75% Train and 25% Test samples before fitting to the ARIMA model
+  * Model tested with RMSE analysis
-   * Seasonal decomposition - we used this in our model to seperate time series data into core component; those include potental trend, seasonality, and the remaining random residual.
+  * Seasonal decomposition used to seperate time series data into core components to check for any potential trends, seasonality effect, and random residuals.

-   * ARIMA - we used this model to predict future point in the series and ot also better understand the data.

-   * Adfuller - the adfuller test was used to detect whether a time series is stationary or not.
+  * Prediction was run within the ARIMA model for a 3 year projection.

 > Connections
 * postgres://postgres:{db_password}@waupacahumane.cjxaaswzhpwh.us-east-2.rds.amazonaws.com